malcolmtbare/ttb-label-verifier/README.md

 GPT models browsed and deployed through the Foundry portal are still served on the Azure OpenAI endpoint (`https://your-resource.openai.azure.com/openai/v1`) and called with the standard `OpenAI` client — the v1 API needs no dated `api-version`.
-Partner models like Claude are different: they use a Foundry endpoint and the provider's own SDK, which is why the Claude adapter is built separately around the Anthropic SDK.
 Set `AZURE_OPENAI_DEPLOYMENT` to the deployment **name** you assigned (case-sensitive), which may differ from the model's catalog name.